 So it’s not surprising, when Silvanus happens to find a cave full of crystals, that he gets excited and begins to dream big… Continue reading “My Preciousss!”

 I love it when Silé calls me ‘Little Eli’ – although I’m only two years younger than he.
-Whenever we can, Lucilla and I like to play board games or make necklaces and bracelets with beads.
+Whenever we can, Lucilla and I like to skip, make necklaces and bracelets with beads, or play this bear game.
 Otherwise we’re often romping with the boys, Lucy’s brother Pontus, Ruddy Rufus – don’t tell him we call him that! – and Silé.

 Continue reading “Little Eli”